My-Flutter-Learning/Expense-Tracker/README.md

 # Expense Tracker

-This is an mobile application that allows th user to track their spending on a daily/weekly basis.
+This is an mobile application that allows the user to track their spending on a daily/weekly basis.

 ## Getting Started